 Michelle Nayfack (co-moderator)

 Michelle is the Associate Director of Research Practice Partnerships at California Education Partners.
-As part of this role she serves as the Director of the Stanford-Sequoia K-12 Research Collaborative, which was launched in 2017.
-This Collaborative is a partnership between Stanford University and nine school districts in San Mateo County.
-Researchers from the Stanford Graduate School of Education and practitioners across all nine districts are working to conduct research in partnership that will both inform policies and practices within the districts and contribute to generalizable research in education more broadly.
-Prior to serving in this role, Michelle held a variety of education policy research positions including at Stanford’s Policy Analysis for California Education (PACE) and the American Institutes for Research (AIR).
+As part of this role she serves as the Director of the Stanford-Sequoia K-12 Research Collaborative, a partnership between Stanford University and nine school districts in San Mateo County.
+Stanford GSE researchers and district practitioners across all nine districts conduct research in partnership that will both inform policies and practices within the districts and contribute to generalizable research in education more broadly.
+Prior to serving in this role, Michelle held education policy research positions at Policy Analysis for California Education (PACE) and the American Institutes for Research (AIR).
 Michelle started her career in education as a high school English teacher in Los Angeles.
-She holds a BA in English Literature from Columbia University, a California teaching credential from California State University, Northridge, and a PhD in Urban Education from University of Southern California.
-Michelle also currently serves as a school board trustee in her home district of San Carlos, CA.
+She holds a bachelor's degree in English Literature from Columbia University, a California teaching credential from California State University, Northridge, and a doctoral degree in Urban Education from University of Southern California.
+Michelle recently completed a term as a school board trustee in her home district of San Carlos.